Eggy115/Eggy115/README.md

 <details>
 	<summary><h3>🛠️ Skills</h3></summary>
 	I am professional in all of these.
 I have docterate in them.
 I have professorship.
+Get on my level.
+You cannot comprehend by advancement.
 	<h1></h1>
 <div align="center" style="width:20%">